Accessibility statement for Postgraduate Qualifications and Modules site

 Non-compliance with the accessibility regulations

 When content is viewed at 400% using the zoom setting in the browser, some content becomes unreadable, and it is sometimes necessary to use both horizontal and vertical scrolling to read content.
 This makes it difficult for people who need to enlarge text and read it in a single column.
 This fails WCAG 2.1 success criteria 1.4.10 (Reflow).
+This will be resolved by December 2023.

 Some pages use an accordion-style element to reveal content when a button is activated.
 These do not currently work well with screen readers because the content that is hidden until the button is activated is read out even though it hasn’t been selected.
 This fails WCAG 2.1 success criteria 1.3.2 (Meaningful sequence).
+This will be resolved by December 2023.

 We are not claiming Disproportionate Burden for the Postgraduate Courses website.